molgenis/molgenis.org/public/documentation/ref-emx.md

 Required columns:
 * entity : name of the entity this attribute is part of
-* attribute : name of attribute, unique per entity
+* name : name of attribute, unique per entity.

 Optional columns (can be omitted):